-Many vaccines need to be kept at a constant temperature - between 2C and 8C - from cold-chain, as it is known, is considered by many to be the biggest challenge in getting vaccines out to people around the world, particularly in hot, remote and resourcelimited regions.
+Vaccines need to be kept at a constant temperature - between 2C and 8C - from manufacture up until administration.
+This cold-chain, as it is known, is considered by many to be the biggest challenge in getting vaccines out to people around the world, particularly in hot, remote and resource-limited regions.